danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/README.md

 - **S3 Lifecycle Policies**: Automatic archival of old emails
 - **Lambda Concurrency Limits**: Control costs during traffic spikes

-## 🔄 Extending the System
+## 🔄 Extending and Customizing the System

-### Adding Custom Business Logic
+This starter kit is designed to be customized and extended.
+Here are the key areas where you'll need to add your own business logic:

+### Essential Customizations for Production
-1. Modify the `Generic-Inbound-Event-Handler` lambda (Part 1)
-2. Add new category handlers (Part 2)
+1. **Business Logic Implementation**: Modify the `Generic-Inbound-Event-Handler` lambda (Part 1) and category handlers (Part 2)
-3. Implement your specific email processing requirements
+2. **AI Prompt Optimization**: Customize Bedrock prompts for your specific industry and use cases
+3. **Integration Development**: Connect to your existing systems and workflows
+4. **Security Hardening**: Add additional security measures beyond the basic signature verification
+5. **Monitoring and Alerting**: Implement comprehensive monitoring for production workloads

 ### Common Extensions
 - **Database Integration**: Store email data in DynamoDB or RDS
 - **CRM Integration**: Connect sales emails to CRM systems
 - **Ticketing Systems**: Route support emails to ticketing platforms
 - **Workflow Automation**: Trigger business processes based on email content
+- **Custom AI Models**: Integrate specialized AI models for your domain
+- **Compliance Features**: Add GDPR, HIPAA, or other regulatory compliance measures

 ## 🆘 Support & Troubleshooting